Autizum/autizum/content/leadership/_index.md

 ---
 bioArea:
   name: FLORINA DAVID COLAR
-  occupation: M.A., M.S., BCBA, LBA, QBA, BCASE
+  occupation: M.A., M.S., BCBA, LBA NC, VA and TX
-  aboutYou: As the CEO and Founder of Autizum, Florina David
-    Colar's mission is to enhance educational outcomes through expert behavior analysis and individualized support for school districts.
-With a focus on evidence-based practices, her team and she have established impactful social skills programs and comprehensive guidelines for international internships in behavior analysis.
+  aboutYou: As a Chief Clinical Officer and Founder of Autizum, Florina David Colar, is an expert in behavior analysis and a dedicated advocate for improved educational outcomes for individuals with autism.
+Her mission is to provide families and schools with individualized support and evidence-based practices that make a real difference.
   image: /assets/img/sychologist/Florina-david.png
-  aboutYou1: Born in Transylvania, Romania, Florina's journey began in Europe,
-    where she earned her B.S. in Clinical Psychology from Babes-Bolyai State University.
-She later pursued her M.A. in Clinical Psychology with an emphasis in Applied Behavior Analysis at The Chicago School of Professional Psychology in the USA.
-Her academic pursuits were followed by extensive work experience in the UK, USA, and Canada, solidifying her expertise.
+  aboutYou1: Originally from Transylvania, Romania, Florina began her journey in Europe, where she earned her B.S. in Clinical Psychology from Babes-Bolyai State University.
+Her academic pursuits led her to the USA, where she received her M.A. in Clinical Psychology with an emphasis in Applied Behavior Analysis from The Chicago School of Professional Psychology.
+Under the mentorship of Dr. Joyce Tu-BCBA-D and Dr. Hank Schlinger, PhD, BCBA-D, she honed her skills as a behavior analyst.
-  aboutYou2: Her work in renowned institutions, such as City of Hope Medical
-    Center in California, and her collaboration with esteemed professionals like Dr. Joyce Tu-BCBA-D and Dr. Hank Schlinger, PhD, BCBA-D, have been instrumental in shaping her approach.
-Florina's experience as a Behavior Consultant and Clinical Director in various agencies has equipped her with a unique understanding of the complexities of autism.
+  aboutYou2: Florina's  experience as a Behavior Consultant and Clinical Director in various agencies has given her a deep understanding of the complexities of autism.
+Florina David Colar is a respected and compassionate Board Certified Behavior Analyst (BCBA) and Ph.D. student in Clinical Psychology whose work transcends borders.
+Her dedication to evidence-based practices is reflected in the impactful social skills programs and comprehensive international internship guidelines in behavior analysis that she and her team have established.
-  aboutYou3: As the founder of Autizum, Florina has created a haven
-    for high-functioning individuals with autism in California.
-Her expertise extends to verbal behavior programming, early intervention, and multidisciplinary evaluations.
-Her dedication to professional development has led to numerous publications and presentations at international conferences.
+  aboutYou3:  Florina's expertise, empathy, and commitment to inclusivity have garnered international recognition and inspired a global community to embrace understanding.
+She is a beacon of hope for individuals with autism and their families worldwide, and her work continues to advance the field of ABA.
   aboutYou4: As the CEO and Founder of Autizum, Florina's mission
     is to enhance educational outcomes through expert behavior analysis and individualized support for school districts.
 With a focus on evidence-based